jtsiomb/colcycle/README.md

 I don't own the rights to Mark Ferrari's artwork, so I can't redistirbute it.
 Use the `download_images` script to get them directly from the canvascycle website.

+4. Why don't you support LBM images?

+I don't have any.
+Feel free to send me any good ones to tempt me to write an LBM loader.